keerthana769/Blog-Preview-Card/README.md

 Another key takeaway: when using border-radius on an element with padding, you might not get the expected result.
 In such cases, it’s better to use margin instead of padding.

+Note: Always look for semicolon at the end of code.

 clamp(min, preferred, max)

 ```css